|Subscribe to the Australasian Implementation Network here

 - capacity building within organisations and across multiple layers of a system (for example, practitioners, managers, organisational leaders and policy-makers) to apply what we know from implementation science to what we do in real-world settings to improve outcomes for individuals and society.

-The AIC 2014 will build on the successes of the inaugural AIC held in Melbourne in 2012, where we brought together more than 400 researchers, policy-makers, practitioners, community and organisational leaders from the health, education and human services sectors, providing opportunities to build networks and leverage cross-discipline learning to advance and enhance the science and practice of implementation.
+The AIC 2016 will build on the successes of the inaugural AIC held in Melbourne in 2012 and AIC 2014 which was held in Sydney, where we brought together more than 400 researchers, policy-makers, practitioners, community and organisational leaders from the health, education and human services sectors, providing opportunities to build networks and leverage cross-discipline learning to advance and enhance the science and practice of implementation.